-The latest review concluded the 1.50% AMC was consistent with the AMC charged by other comparable CTF providers.
+The latest reviews concluded the 1.50% AMC was broadly consistent with the AMC charged by other comparable CTF and JISA providers but observed some providers had begun offering lower charges.
+However, the 1.50% AMC charged for ISA customers was found to be more expensive than competitors typically charged.